MattThommes/amplify-react-app/readme/README.dev.md

 REST API endpoint: https://uqvnlcqpf9.execute-api.us-east-1.amazonaws.com/master
 ```

-Update the local API server script to reference the function name:
+Update the [local API server script](../_localApiServer.cjs) to reference your new function name path:

 ```
 // Import the handler function from your Lambda's index.js const { handler } = require('./amplify/backend/function/matttest202601228c62084b/src/index');
 ```

-Update the App.jsx constant for the API:
+Update the [App.jsx](../src/App.jsx) constant for the API:

 ```
 // Define the API name as a constant to avoid magic strings.